rivue/Gamified-Study-Tool/README.md

             - have some sort of warning on the database model level if an owner tries to leave a course?
             - make contact page not require login to send feedback
             - go through all models and make sure cascade / ondelete=cascade are in sync w/ each other (ideally use ondelete cascade)
-            - if courses are empty, add a "create" button which links to create page
+            - if courses are empty, add a "create" button which links to create page - jules
             - add a "leave" course button in Explore Courses screen after the user clicks "join course"

         hard probably (goal: 2 high level bullet points / wk):
-        - ⭐️ remove alert message in library creator (not hard but have to remember)

         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
-            - ⭐️ Delete sections (requires entering the name of the unit / course just for accidental reasons) <-- come back to
             - ⭐️ Delete Units (requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete courses / libraries (whatever they're called) (requires entering the name of the unit / course just for accidental reasons)
                - ⭐️ Remember to delete from both DB and pinecone as well, as well as respective child / parent courses / units / sections / libraries, roomNameState, LibraryFavorites, question, question_choice, LibraryMembership, etc...